PHOENIXCONTACT/MORYX-Framework/docs/manual/ProductUI.md

 **Single Part Link:**

 Single part links must not be set.
 Therefore a `Clear` button is provided.
-Another opetion is to change the linked product by `Change`.
+Another option is to change the linked product by `Change`.

 ![Single Part Link](images/productUIAspectPartsSingle.png)